HaydenRJones/sequence-tools/README.md

 An [ete4](https://github.com/etetoolkit/ete4) based script that re-roots all newick trees in a file onto a single taxa

+- nQuiredet.py

+determine the best copy number from an [nQuire](https://github.com/clwgg/nQuire) stats output for several files

 # shell scripts
 - summariseVCF.sh